LethalServices/SearchAPI/Website/ReadMe.md

 ## Information:
 - Change the api link within `./js/script.js` to your link for it to work.
-- This was made to be as simple & basic as it could be, it just the start / base to the site ill be making over time.
+- This was made to be as simple & basic as it could be, it just a start / base to the site. ill be updating over time.

   # Credits:
   - The CSS comes from w3schools / github